oss-slu/cv_zebrafish/docs/product/project_requirements.md

 - [~] Clean, readable, maintainable code - modular layout and docstrings; needs enforced style, packaging, and dependency hygiene.
 - [~] Appropriate testing - unit coverage for parser/calculations/graphs/UI; no integration/e2e
-  coverage or test reports, and tests are not runnable without a dependency list.
+  coverage or test reports, and tests have not been recently validated in CI.
 - [ ] Sustainable engineering practices - lacking CI, dependency locking, and release/versioning
   strategy.